Kenya–Singapore relations: History

+In addition to the 2019 state visit, bilateral engagement between Kenya and Singapore has steadily grown since the establishment of formal diplomatic ties.
+Singapore has provided capacity‑building support to Kenyan professionals through the Singapore Cooperation Programme, which offers training in public administration, finance, urban development, and other areas.
+Kenyan officials and students have also participated in short‑term scholarships and exchange programs in Singapore, particularly in fields such as aviation management and port logistics.
+The two countries continue to cooperate within multilateral platforms such as the United Nations and the Commonwealth of Nations, often sharing common positions on sustainable development and trade facilitation, as demonstrated by their 2023 MOU on Skills Development that promotes knowledge exchange, capacity‑building courses, and cooperation in leadership, education, and digitalization.

 Trade

 Total trade is approximately KES.
 6.1 billion (US$61.3 million) S$85.4 million in 2017.

 Kenya exported goods worth KES.
 1 billion (US$10 million) S$13.9 million to Singapore.
 Singapore exported goods worth KES.
 5.16 billion (US$51.3 million) S$71.4 million.

 Kenya's main exports to Singapore include: tea, fruits, nuts and vegetables.

 Singapore's main exports to Kenya include: synthetic fibers and polymers.

 Enterprise Singapore opened its 3rd Sub-Saharan Africa office in Nairobi in 2018.

+Transport

+During the Singapore Summit President Kenyatta mentioned feasibility studies for direct flights between Kenya and Singapore were ongoing.

 Diplomatic missions

-Kenya's high commission in New Delhi is accredited to Singapore.
+Kenya's High Commission in New Delhi is accredited to Singapore.
 Singapore's mission to Kenya is based in Singapore.